 - 8 Photos

-- The Chilean volcanic plume is seen in this NASA satellite image taken Monday, June 6, two days after the eruption.
-(Photo: NASA / MODIS/Puyehue volcano, pccvc, Puyehue-Cordon Caulle, ranco, andes, Puyehue National Park, volcanic eruption, chile, Cordillera Nevada caldera, Pliocene Mencheca, Cordon Caulle)
+- (Photo: NASA / MODIS/Puyehue volcano, pccvc, Puyehue-Cordon Caulle, ranco, andes, Puyehue National Park, volcanic eruption, chile, Cordillera Nevada caldera, Pliocene Mencheca, Cordon Caulle)

 After simmering quietly for decades, Chile's Puyehue volcano erupted violently on Saturday, spitting out fire and lightning and coating nearby Argentina with soot.
 (Mad about magma?
 Check out the lightning in Iceland's Grímsvötn volcano earlier this year, and a rim collapse inside Hawaii's Kilauea volcano.)